Establishing Connection

 Work Permit in Singapore

-Everything you need to know to work legally in Singapore.
+Everything you need to know to work legally and securely in Singapore.

 The Work Permit (WP) is a work visa issued by the Ministry of Manpower (MOM) in Singapore to foreign semi-skilled and unskilled workers from approved source countries.
-It enables employers in sectors like construction, manufacturing, marine shipyard, process, or services to hire foreign workers legally.
+It enables employers in sectors like construction, manufacturing, marine shipyard, process, or services to hire foreign workers legally and efficiently.

-Work permits are tailored for specific sectors and eligible nationalities.
+Work permits are specifically tailored for these core Singaporean sectors.

 Construction